BailableCeck/provaW3LSPD/mcm_groupwork/README.md

     This will start both the frontend and backend containers.

-> **NOTE:** Uncomment the lines in the Dockerfiles that follow the section labeled `Command to run the application` and comment out the ones labeled `Command to keep the container running`.
-This will allow you to access the backend and frontend, as described in Point 3.

 3. Open your web browser and navigate to [http://localhost:8080](http://localhost:8080) to access the `frontend` and [http://localhost:8081](http://localhost:8081) to access the `backend`.

 4. Use the form on the frontend to search for a city in Veneto region, in Italy.